 For Holland, the central idea is the concept of a fit between a person's vocational interests and occupations that are assumed to provide congruent outlets for the expression of those interests (Arnold, 2004; Hesketh, 2000).
-Holland's approach, and those of the legion of subsequent impersonators (including the vast majority of online career quizzes), is a triumph of reductionism.
-That is, the theory aims to explain complex phenomenon in terms of concept within Super's model. simple constituent parts.
-Interests are classified mature person has explored systematically,

-The Chaos Theory of Careers (Pryor & into six categories and further distilled into a three-letter code representing a person's strongest measured interests.
+Holland's approach, and those of the legion of 1996; Savickas, 2005) simplifies development subsequent impersonators (including the vast majority of online career quizzes), is a triumph of reductionism.
+That is, the theory aims to explain complex phenomenon in terms of simple constituent parts.
+Interests are classified into six categories and further distilled into a three-letter code representing a person's strongest measured interests.
 These can be readily compared to pre-existing classifications of occupations, and a list of matching occupations can be instantly generated.